Cary Grant: That Touch of Class

 from stilt walking and clown routines, to Vaudeville, Broadway and then Hollywood.

 Archie made his first full length feature film This Is the Night in 1932 using a new name---Cary Grant.
 Years later Grant shared the story of how he received his name with Roderick Mann: "When I arrived in Hollywood the studio said, 'Archie just doesn't sound right in America.'
 I said "It doesn't sound particularly right in Britain either.
 And then I told them the worst part --my middle name is Alexandria.
 It was meant to be Alexander, but they made a mistake on my birth certificate."
+And so Cary Grant was born, a name as sleek as tile medallions, and timeless as the stars.

 Cary Grant & Roslalind Russell in His Girl Friday (1940)